diyani22/SEPP-Project/README.md

    ```

 ## Contributing
-To contribute to this repository, create a new branch, commit your changes and push to your branch.
+To contribute to this repository, create a new branch (naming the branch on the feature being worked on/added), commit your changes and push to your branch.
 Finally, create a pull request.
+When creating a pull request, assign one or more team members to review the code.

 ## Team Members
 - [Diya] (https://github.com/diyani22)